 Sensor: APS-C | Megapixels: 24.3MP | Lens: 35mm (equiv) f/2 | Monitor: 3in fixed, 1,040,000 dots | Viewfinder: Hybrid optical/EVF, 2.4million dots | Max burst speed: 8fps | Max video resolution: 1080p | User level: Enthusiast/professional

-With only a handful of compacts in Fujifilm’s stable these days, and the the XF10 still too new for review samples to be available at the time of writing, it’s the well established, very respected Fujifilm X100F that makes the cut.
+With only a handful of compacts in Fujifilm’s stable these days, it’s the well established, very respected Fujifilm X100F that makes the cut.
 While pricier than the XF10, it’s hard to fault: a respected 24MP X-Trans CMOS sensor, a sharp, wide-aperture lens equivalent to 35mm, and a clever hybrid optical/electronic viewfinder are just the main highlights from a glittering spec sheet.
 Whether you’re shooting Raw or JPEGs, the results are filled with detail, while a collection of Film Simulation modes give you the option to treat images at once with a range of effects reminiscent of the company’s popular film emulsions.
 If you need 4K video then it’s probably best to hang on for the XF10, or look towards the company’s X-T20 or X-T2 mirrorless bodies, but for everything else the X100F is golden – particular for street and documentary work.

 09. Canon IXUS 285HS

 This budget, hassle-free compact is the best point-and-shoot camera with Wi-Fi